autonity/docs.autonity.org/oracle/install-oracle/index.md

     make autoracle
     ```

-    If connecting to Bakerloo Testnet, run:

-    ```bash
-    cd autonity-oracle
-    make autoracle-bakerloo
-    ```

-4. (Optional) Add data source plugins.
+3. (Optional) Add data source plugins.
 Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.
 See [Installing data source plugins](/oracle/install-oracle/#install-plugin).

-5. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`:
+4. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`:

     ```bash
     sudo cp build/bin/autoracle /usr/local/bin/autoracle